Reporting Child Abuse - California

 Child Protective Services (CPS) Hotlines:

-Below are links provided by the Department of Social Services regarding reporting child abuse:
+Below is a link provided by the Department of Social Services regarding reporting child abuse: